 On the surface, this model seems pretty simple.
-A hotel pays a commission to someone who delivers a room buyer that didn’t book it on the hotel's own website.
+A hotel pays a commission to someone who delivers a room buyer who didn’t book it on the hotel's own website.
 However, it gets a lot more complicated when you consider how powerful these OTAs have become, and how willing they are to leverage that power.
-That’s not to say they are somehow unethical.
-It’s just that their focus is on the consumer, not necessarily a hotel or chain of hotels.
-With over a million hotels, resorts and rental lodging properties world-wide, they have no shortage of supply.
+That’s not to say they are somehow being unethical.
+It’s just that their focus is on the consumer, not on a hotel or a chain of hotels.
+With over a million hotels, resorts, and rental lodging properties worldwide, they have no shortage of supply.
 And since the hotels don’t buy their product, the OTAs are not focused on serving the needs of hotels.

-The hard truth is, more and more hotels can’t drive enough business themselves, so they plug into the OTAs distribution and marketing machine to help them sell their room inventory.
-This can be a double edged sword.
+To add to their challenge, more and more hotels can’t attract enough business themselves, so they have few better options than to plug into the OTAs distribution and marketing machine to help them sell their room inventory.
+This can be a double-edged sword.
 On one hand, they can sell more rooms through the OTAs.
-But on the other hand, they’re giving a significant percentage of their revenue to the OTAs, making their margins are very thin.
+But on the other hand, they’re sacrificing a significant percentage of their revenue to the OTAs just to sell those rooms.
+Consequently, their margins are very thin.

-Some of the larger hotels are pushing back; hotel chains like Hyatt®, Marriott®, Hilton® and Wyndham® are heavily promoting their “book directly” campaigns.
-Hotels save a lot of money if you book directly, so they can offer great incentives to convince you to book directly rather than on an OTA site.
+Some of the larger hotels are pushing back; hotel chains like Hyatt®, Marriott®, Hilton®, and Wyndham® are heavily promoting their “book directly” campaigns.
+Hotels can save a lot of money if they can get you to book directly.
+They'll offer great incentives to convince you to book directly rather than on an OTA's site.
 These chains also have the money to put into marketing aimed at convincing customers to book directly, and in return, they give guests certain perks for doing so.
-The result has caused Expedia to launch a feeble attempt to argue against direct booking, saying that the book direct campaign actually hurts hotels.
-Needless to say, their argument fell of deaf ears.
+The result has caused Expedia to launch a feeble attempt to argue against direct booking, saying that booking directly actually hurts hotels.
+Needless to say, their argument has not resonated with consumers.

-For most all the other hoteliers, their profit margins are small, and they don’t have a lot of margin when it comes to building a user-friendly website, or knowing how to spend on sophisticated SEO strategies.
-That’s why paying a commission can often deliver better ROI.
+For most other hoteliers, their profit margins are already small, and that means they don’t have a lot of resources to build a robust, user-friendly website to the level that competes with the OTAs.
+Not to mention having the know-how to build their own sophisticated SEO strategy.
+That’s why paying a large commission to an OTA can often deliver enough ROI for them to survive.

 Rate Parity and Other Strategies